LamAnnieV/Deployment_03/README.md

 ![Application URL](Images/URL_Website.png)

-### Jenkins Build #2:The Jenkins file was edited to include a "Deploy" stage, which deploys the URL shortener.
+### Jenkins Build #2:  The Jenkins file was edited to include a "Deploy" stage, which deploys the URL shortener.

 **Result:  Build and Test was successful, see run #3**